-If you'd like to find out more about the role, please contact Angelique Tavernier, the Quality Improvement Manager.
-You can contact her via angelique.tavernier@bcs.uk.
+If you'd like to find out more about the role, please contact Angelique Tavernier, the Quality Improvement Manager, via angelique.tavernier@bcs.uk.

 To apply to become a member of the RSC, please send Angelique:

 - an up-to-date CV or LinkedIn profile - a 300-word statement describing how your experience as an IT professional will help the RSC achieve its objectives, and your reasons for wanting to join the Committee.